Tyrese Johnson-Fisher

-Tyrese Darnell Johnson-Fisher (born 9 September 1999) is an American football running back who last played for the Istanbul Rams of the European League of Football (ELF).
-He is a former professional rugby union wing for Bristol Bears in Premiership Rugby.
+Tyrese Darnell Johnson-Fisher (born 9 September 1999) is a British professional wrestler, known by his ring name Tyvolt.

+Johnson-Fisher is a former American football running back who last played for the Prague Lions and Istanbul Rams of the European League of Football (ELF).
+He is a former professional rugby union wing for Bristol Bears in Premiership Rugby and represented Jamaica in Rugby sevens.

 At the age of 15 a video of him playing for Oakham School emerged, with over 30 million views to date.
-He spent one year with the Coastal Carolina Chanticleers football team in the NCAA's Sun Belt Conference.
+He spent one year with the Coastal Carolina Chanticleers football team in the NCAA's Sun Belt Conference and attended Copiah–Lincoln Community College in the National Junior College Athletic Association.